hongyi-zhao/CrystKit/README.md

 # Install

-CrystKit is distributed with GAP, and does not require any installation.
-It is loaded with the GAP command
+Clone this repository and load with the GAP command:

 ```
 gap> LoadPackage( "CrystKit" );